Round Trip Mileage: 8 miles

 Elevation Gain: 1900 feet

-Getting to the Trailhead: Traveling from either Kailua-Kona or Waimea town on Hwy.
+Trailhead: Traveling from either Kailua-Kona or Waimea town on Hwy.
 190, find the turn for the trailhead between the 21 and 22 mile markers (closer to the 21 mile marker).
-Drive along a white pipe fence and shortly find a metal gate.
-Go through the gate and close it behind you (this area is still used for grazing stock).
-The gate is unlocked daily from 6am - 6pm, Monday through Friday.
-It is not currently open on weekends.
+Drive along a white pipe fence and shortly find a metal gate that opens automatically by the presence of your car.
 Drive up the Vulcanite Road and park near the check-in station.
-This is for hunters, but you might find some trail brochures here as well.